Subscribe now and watch my free trend following VIDEO.

 In this episode of Trend Following Radio we discuss:

-• The great driver of conformity
+• The economic definition of rationality

 Listen to this episode: